If a person does not enroll in Medicare Part B (out-patient care and doctor visits) when first

 permanent and will be paid for as long as the person has Medicare Part B coverage.

-Please note that a person may be excluded from paying a Medicare Part B late-enrollment penalty if they meet certain
+Please note that a person may be excluded from paying a Medicare

 conditions allowing them to sign up for Medicare Part B during a Special

-Enrollment Period (for example, as noted by Medicare, a person will have an 8-month Special Enrollment Period to enroll in Medicare Part A
+Enrollment Period (for example, as noted by Medicare, a person will have

-and/or Medicare Part B starting the month after the employment ends or the
+and/or Medicare Part B starting the month after the employment ends or

 group health plan insurance based on current employment ends, whichever